fyodorio/fyodorio-is-gridsome/content/posts/angular-is-not-scary.md

 I would like to dispel a myth prevailing among web developers, especially the younger ones (I already see people shouting "OK boomer!" at me), and those who didn't work with the hero of occasion to be familiar enough with it.
 The myth about monstrosity of the [Angular](https://angular.io) framework.

-I want to indicate from the very beginning that I'm neither an interested party here nor opinionated Angular fan.
+I want to indicate from the very beginning that I'm neither an interested party here nor an opinionated Angular fan.
 It's not my favourite web or [front-end framework](https://fyodor.io/marvelous-frameworks/) (confession: I'm in love with [Vue.js](https://vuejs.org)).
 Moreover, I'm a big fan of [frameworkless movement](http://frameworklessmovement.org).
-But as soon as many of us (including myself) work in teams and need to use common toolsets, a framework is usually a part of our work day.
+But as soon as many of us (including myself) work in teams and need to use common toolsets, a framework is usually a part of our workday.

 A lot of Angular fears come from unawareness and surfaced biases, so I'm aiming to fix that with this post, at least partially.